AnthonyPerugini/gitrepo/README.md

 to install, run the following:
 ```
 git clone https://github.com/AnthonyPerugini/gitrepo
-chmod -x install.sh
+chmod +x install.sh
 ./install.sh
 ```

-* You will need to replace some of the information inside gitrepo.py
+* You may need to replace some of the information inside gitrepo.py

 	* Inside gitrepo.py
 		* You can either hard code in your username and password for conveinence, or keep it as is for security.